 Disadvantages of Stepper Motor:

-As the advantages of stepper motor there are also some disadvantages which are as follows:
+As the advantages of a stepper motor, there are also some disadvantages which are as follows:

 - Efficiency is low